kyhoolee/DL_NLP/week3/nnlm/README.md

     a.
 What is the purpose of the function *bptt_batch()*  and *repackage_hidden()* in *model.py*
     b.
 Describe an overview procedure of the function *train()* in *model.py*

-2. Write an inference file *predict.py* containing three functions:
+2. Don't train the model.
+In this assignment, we focus on writing an inference of a neural network using available pre-trained model.
+Let's write an inference file *predict.py* containing three functions:
     a. **load_model()**: Load saved argument file and model file
     b. **rev_gen()**: Generate a review starting from *SOS* until reaching *EOS*
     c. **wd_pred()**: Predict a word given some previous words